varnerlab/CHEME-5660-Markets-Mayhem-Book/_sources/chapter-1-dir/markets.md

 Markets are _places_ (perhaps physical locations such as a retail store or virtual sites on the internet) where parties exchange (trade) goods and services.
 In a physical market, buyers and sellers meet face-to-face, while there is no physical contact between buyers and sellers in a virtual market.
 Thus, a market is any _place_ where two or more parties engage in an economic transaction, i.e., the exchange of goods, services, information, currency, or any combination that passes from one party to another.
 While only two parties are needed to make a trade, an efficient market is characterized by many active buyers and sellers.

 An exchange is a market where financial instruments such as [securities](https://www.investopedia.com/terms/s/security.asp), [commodities](https://www.investopedia.com/terms/c/commodity.asp), or [derivatives](https://www.investopedia.com/ask/answers/12/derivative.asp) are traded.
 An exchange ensures fair and orderly trading and the efficient dissemination of price information for securities traded on that exchange.
 Thus, exchanges give companies, governments, and other groups a platform to sell securities to the investing public (you!).
 Different products can be traded on different exchanges.
 For example, for [securities](https://www.investopedia.com/terms/s/security.asp), there are [sixteen exchanges in the world](https://en.wikipedia.org/wiki/List_of_stock_exchanges) that have a market capitalization of over US $1 trillion each.
 These exchanges account for approximately 87\% of global market capitalization.
-On the other hand, [derivatives](https://www.investopedia.com/ask/answers/12/derivative.asp) are traded on option exchanges such as the [Chicago Board Options Exchange (CBOE)](https://www.cboe.com).
+The two largest exchanges in the world, the [New York Stock Exchange (NYSE)](https://en.wikipedia.org/wiki/New_York_Stock_Exchange) and the [National Association of Securities Dealers Automated Quotations Stock Market (NASDAQ)](https://en.wikipedia.org/wiki/Nasdaq) are both in the United States; surprisingly the [United States has 13 stock exchanges](https://www.reuters.com/article/us-usa-exchanges/u-s-stock-exchange-competition-to-heat-up-in-2020-with-new-entrants-idUSKBN1W42Y6).
+On the other hand, [derivative contracts](https://www.investopedia.com/ask/answers/12/derivative.asp), and particularly [equity options](https://en.wikipedia.org/wiki/Equity_derivative) are traded on options exchanges such as the [Chicago Board Options Exchange (CBOE)](https://www.cboe.com); even more surprising there are [14 option exchanges in the United States](https://en.wikipedia.org/wiki/Category:Options_exchanges_in_the_United_States).

 Exchanges can be organized in a variety of ways.
 Before the widespread adaption of electronic exchanges, [the open outcry system](https://en.wikipedia.org/wiki/Open_outcry) was used where professionals on the exchange shouted and used hand signals to communicate information about buy and sell orders; the trading floor where this took place was called _the pit_.
 However, since the 1980s, open outcry systems have been mainly replaced by electronic trading systems